Abhijna72/Martin_Board/README.md

-This board supports hot-swap sockets, per-key RGB (if you're into that), and it plays nice with Pro Micros or other Atmega32u4 based controllers.
+This board supports hot-swap sockets  and it plays nice with Pro Micros or other Atmega32u4 based controllers.
 Firmware?
 QMK of course.
 You can remap this thing to do literally whatever you want.

 ---